auvsociety/thrustered_vehicle_motioncontroller/README.md

               Should be called often so that thruster values get updated in ROS.

 # Configuring for custom Vehicles:
-             All the custom values such as default control  mode, thruster combination, no of thrusers for each of the six degree of freedom3 should be modified in the config.h file.
+             All the custom values such as default control  mode, thruster combination, no of thrusers for each of the six degree of freedom3 should be modified in the vehice_config.h file.
 Also Number of thrusters, Max pwm and min pwm should be modified in the thrusters_controller.h file.